-The purpose of the Honor Code of the Maggie L. Walker Governor's School for Government and International Studies (the "School") is to promote, protect, and sustain a community of trust, so that students can enjoy the freedom to develop their intellectual and personal growth.
+The purpose of the Honor Code is to promote, protect, and sustain a community of trust, so that students can enjoy the freedom to develop their intellectual and personal growth.
 By agreeing to the Honor Code, students commit themselves to the pursuit of truth.
 Dishonest means are incompatible with this pursuit.
-Toward that end, all students who have committed to this pursuit agree that they shall not lie, cheat, steal, or commit plagiarism or acts that constitute forgery.
+Toward that end, all students who have committed to this pursuit agree that they shall not lie, cheat, commit plagiarism or acts that constitute forgery.